 $25.64 x 9= $230.76

 So there you go!
-We highlighted each material and step to the last tack and the results blew us away.
-One more time, that’s $7,970.94 and a whole lot of work compared to $5,876.91 with our single interlocking panel.
-It’s a difference of over $2,000 for a 2,400 square foot project.
+We highlighted each material and step to the last tack, nail and screw and the results blew us away.
+One more time, that’s $9,038.22 and a whole lot of work compared to $6,596.16 with our single interlocking panel.
+It’s a difference of $2,442.06 for a 2,400 square foot project.
 What else are you missing out on other than profit?

 Believe it or not, we didn’t engineer our product to be cheaper.
 We were way more focused on eliminating all the complex variables that can muck up your good intentions.
 We wanted something simple and effective.
 A secure, future-ready investment.
-The overall cost is just a bonus.
+The overall cost and labor savings are just a bonus.